jamboxgames/jambox-docs/docs/sdkdocs/gameplay.md

 # Game Play Setup

 The Arena SDK plugin fires several events to inform you about the gameplay events.
-Add the following code to register to the events
+Add the following code to register to the events.
+There is also a sample class provided at the end of this page to help you get started.

 ```cpp
 using Jambox.Connector;